Thi-tran/No-Loan-Pay/README.md

 ## No Loan Pay

-A web that helps to keep up with the due date from borrowed book from the library.
+A web app that helps to keep up with the due date of borrowed book from the library.

 Technologies `React` `LocalStorage` `React Hooks` `Router`